bmish/check-dependency-version-consistency/README.md

 yarn check-dependency-version-consistency .
 ```

-If there are no dependency mismatches, the program will exit with success.
+If there are no inconsistencies, the program will exit with success.

-If there are any dependency mismatches, the program will exit with failure and output the mismatching versions.
+If there are any inconsistencies, the program will exit with failure and output the mismatching versions.

 ## Example